Quality Factors of Commercial Snail Fillets as Affected by Species

 Accepted: 15 April 2022

-snail fillets; hardness; composition; histological structure
+snail fillets; hardness evaluation; proximate composition; histological structure; colour measurement

 Research background.
-This study fulfils a need for investigation of quality profile of snail fillets.
+This study fulfils a need for investigation of a quality profile of snail fillets.
 Edible snails are a famous food product consumed worldwide and treated as delicacy.
-Nutritional value, color and textural properties, such as hardness, are critical factors that impact consumer acceptance of the product.
+Nutritional value, colour and textural properties, such as hardness, are critical factors that impact consumer acceptance of the product.
 Hardness of snail meat is affected by its native original microstructure.